voucherifyio/voucherify-openapi/docs/guides/campaign_recipes/Stacking-Promotion-Tiers.md

 |  PUT        | [https://api.voucherify.io/v1/promotions/{campaign_id}/stacks/{stack_id}](ref:update-promotion-stack) | Update a given stack |
 |  DELETE | [https://api.voucherify.io/v1/promotions/{campaign_id}/stacks/{stack_id}](ref:delete-promotion-stack) | Delete a stack |

-> :construction: Redemption and validation
+> 🚧 Redemption and validation
 >
 > In order to use stacking feature in your cart promotions and other campaigns, you need to manage validation and redemption by using [Stackable Discounts API](https://docs.voucherify.io/reference/stacking-api-overview).